By Kevin S. Giles

 On the day that I drove Ellsworth to the prison in my blue pickup, he didn’t mention that incident.
 Maybe he forgot about it, but at my age, I didn’t feel inclined to remind him.

 He forgot his earlier hesitation when we started talking about the riot.
-An opportunity to set the facts straight can be powerful persuasion to an old man.
+An opportunity to set the facts straight can be a powerful persuasion to an old man.
 I told him how I had collected hundreds of pages of documents that detailed the long federal prison career of Jerry Myles, the riot’s chief antagonist.
 Anyone familiar with the riot knew his name but not much else.

 Until I read those records, I didn’t realize that Myles was much more than an ordinary convict.
 His riot wasn’t an escape attempt, as Ellsworth’s predecessor, Floyd Powell, tried to convince everyone.
 Myles was a psychopath, trained in America’s worst prisons.
 The riot in Deer Lodge mimicked a bloody outbreak he had watched at Alcatraz Island during his incarceration there, and even earlier, a mutiny he led at a federal penitentiary in Atlanta.
 Myles was a student of prison riots.
 He didn’t want to escape from Montana State Prison.
 He wanted attention, even if that meant dying.